 The Strategic Vision of the School of Arts and Humanities is to retain its position in the world top five.
 We see this not as a simple metric but as a challenge for which we must foster a culture and practice of openness: to countries and traditions around the globe, to major themes, to new ways of teaching, to diversity in our student intake and staff recruitment, to inclusiveness in our career development, and to the breaking down of structures that prevent us achieving the ambitious goals we set ourselves.

 Terms of appointment

 Tenure and probation

-Appointments will be made on a fixed- term basis, until 31 July 2025, to provide temporary cover for a member of staff.
-Appointments will be subject to satisfactory completion of a probationary period, which will be set dependent on the role and the length of tenure.
+Appointments will be made on a fixed-term basis until 31 January 2027.
+Appointments will be subject to satisfactory completion of a six month probationary period.

 Hours of Work and Working Pattern